saewill/ATLAS/Complete Consistency Check/README.md

 How to Run:
 ----------

+CCC requires the dq2 clients to be set up.
+See ccc_wrapper.sh for an example on an machine with CVMFS.

-The firs time ccc_pnfs_rucio.py is run, it created a file ccc_config.py.
+The first time ccc_pnfs_rucio.py is run, it created a file ccc_config.py.
 You will need to edit this config file with the details of your site.
 See the example ccc_config.py.

 Usage: ./ccc_pnfs_rucio.py [-o output_dir] [-p pnfs_file] [-l lfc_file] [-np] [-nd] [-nl]
    normal usage requires no options